osm-fr/osmose-backend/README.md

 The default way to setup Osmose Backend is through Docker.
 Look at the [docker/README.md](docker/README.md).

-You can also follow the old manual installation [INSTALL.md](INSTALL.md).
+You can also install manually on a debian distribution [INSTALL.md](INSTALL.md).

 ## Run